germeeai/ai_engineering_certificate/deliverables.md

 Each pick offers a free tier or rock-bottom pricing and has good docs, letting a small team ship fast without DevOps overhead.

-3 — Agents & agentic reasoning (≤ 3 sentences)
+3 — Agents & agentic reasoning
 A Router Agent decides if a query needs RAG or search.
 The router inspects the user’s intent and content requirements.
 If the question can be answered with fresh web facts it forwards to a search tool, but if it needs domain-specific knowledge, it triggers the RAG pipeline to retrieve and ground the LLM in your private corpus.
 This keeps responses both cost-efficient and contextually accurate by only invoking retrieval when necessary.